The Root Chakra

 Earthing.

-Go bare feet.
-Breathe in the energy into the sole chakras of your feet.
-The contact to the ground allows you to connect to the electromagnetic grid of the earth and to its base frequency (Shuman resonance).
-There is scientific evidence that by touching the earth with your bare feet you absorbe its healing vital energy and receive many benefits in your body.
+Go barefoot.
+Breathe in the energy into the soles chakras beneath your feet.
+The contact with the ground allows you to connect to the Earth's electromagnetic grid and its base frequency (Schumann resonance).
+There is scientific evidence that by touching the earth with your bare feet, you absorb its healing vital energy and receive many benefits in your body.

 Breath work.

 The breath connects the Soul to the body.
-Any form of breath awareness allows to still the mind and to feel present in the body.
+Any form of breath awareness allows one to still the mind and to feel present in the body.
 Breathe consciously and slowly.
-At each inbreath expand and receive.
-At each outbreath let go, relax and release.
-Put your attention on where you feel the breath in the body, maybe in the belly or in the chest or in your nostrils.
-Through conscious beathing you connect to your body, to nature all around you, and to the universal field.
+At each inbreath, expand and receive.
+At each outbreath, let go, relax and release.
+Put your attention on where you feel the breath in the body, maybe in the belly, in the chest or in your nostrils.
+Through conscious breathing, you connect to your body, to nature all around you, and to the universal field.

-Feeling the inner body.
-Feeling with all your senses.
+Feel the inner body.
+Feel with all your senses.

-E. Tolle speaks of feeling your body from the inside and the shaman Starhawk teaches the practice of dropping the attention in the body.
-Listen to the inner sensations of your body, in your legs, womb, chest, arms, shoulders, head.
-Pay attention with all your senses to the world around you, to colors, smells, sounds, touch sensations and taste.
-Feeling your inner body and noticing with all your senses makes you feel grounded and present.
+E. Tolle speaks of feeling your body from the inside, and the shaman Starhawk teaches the practice of dropping the attention in the body.
+Listen to the inner sensations of your body, in your legs, womb, chest, arms, shoulders, and head.
+Pay attention with all your senses to the world around you: colours, smells, sounds, touch sensations, and taste.
+Feeling your inner body and noticing with all your senses helps you feel grounded and present.

 Physical Exercise.

-The body likes movement and receives a lot of benefit from physical activity.
-Make a daily commitment to moving your body, you don’t need to be an athlete, it can be just walking or gentle stretching.
+The body likes movement and benefits greatly from physical activity.
+Make a daily commitment to moving your body; you don’t need to be an athlete.
+It can be just walking or gentle stretching.
 By moving the energy in the body, you will feel more present and grounded.

-Feeling grounded starts with the body but it extends in space to your close environment.
-The whole of your energy body is your sacred space and it occupies your home and workplace as well.
-Put attention on creating material comfort and spiritual well-being around you, with objects, plants, colours, music and more.
+Feeling grounded starts with the body, but it extends in space into your close environment.
+Your entire energy body is your sacred space, extending to your home and workplace as well.
+Focus on creating material comfort and spiritual well-being around you, with objects, plants, colours, music, and more.

 Friends and family support.